Ftavaglione/Feather-of-Freedom-Computer-Graphics/README.md

 # Feather of Freedom

 **Feather of Freedom** is a computer graphics project that tells a serene story of a flock of birds navigating the majestic Swiss mountains.
 One bird, feeling a quiet pull, separates from the group to drink from a tranquil mountain lake, high above the valley.
+The animation can be found here: [Watch the animation video]([[https://esempio.com](https://youtu.be/6cCrAoUh3i8?si=6rLUjmVnmjZmUA9J)

 ## Project Overview